ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 For certain types of issuance protocols, this model separates attestation and redemption contexts.
-However, Issuance protocols that require the Issuer to learn information about the Origin, such as that which is described in [rate-limited], are not appropriate since they could link attestation and redemption contexts through the Origin name.
+However, Issuance protocols that require the Issuer to learn information about the Origin, such as that which is described in {{?RATE-LIMITED=I-D.privacypass-rate-limit-tokens}}, are not appropriate since they could link attestation and redemption contexts through the Origin name.

 ## Joint Origin and Issuer {#deploy-joint-origin}